Fish allergy: Prevention

 When fish is introduced to a baby's diet, it is thought to affect risk of developing allergy, but there are contradictory recommendations.
 Reviews of allergens in general stated that introducing solid foods at 4–6 months may result in the lowest subsequent allergy risk.
 Reviews specific to when fish is introduced to the diet state that fish consumption during the first year of life reduce the subsequent risks of eczema and allergic rhinitis, but maternal consumption during pregnancy had no such effect.

 Treatment

 Treatment for accidental ingestion of fish products by allergic individuals varies depending on the sensitivity of the person.
 An antihistamine such as diphenhydramine may be prescribed.
 Sometimes prednisone will be prescribed to prevent a possible late phase Type I hypersensitivity reaction.
-Severe allergic reactions (anaphalaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.
+Severe allergic reactions (anaphylaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.
 Unlike for egg allergy, for which there is active research on trying oral immunotherapy (OIT) to desensitize people to egg allergens, a 2015 review mentioned that there are no published clinical trials evaluating oral immunotherapy for fish allergy.